 Hope for your Branded Author Website

 Just like self-publishing books, creating a website is a 10-year plan, not a three-month push.
 When I think of my old website in 2004 and compare it to now, I laugh at my preconceptions that it was all about the design… and a graphic of a stack of books was a sales tool!
-Expect your author website to morph and grow with your changes, and with more income from online sources.
+Expect your author website to morph with your changes, and tool it to receive more income from online sources.